Clinical Research Training in Hematology

-EHA provides junior researchers with a 9 month long unique training and mentoring experience focused on clinical research in Europe, with a global scope through the Clinical Research Training in Hematology (CRTH).
+Through the CRTH, EHA provides junior researchers with a 9-month long unique training and mentoring experience focused on clinical research in Europe, with a global scope.
 After participating in CRTH, you have improved your skills and knowledge to benefit your work and career in clinical science.

 Who should apply?

 You are a hematologist (usually below the age of 40), working at an academic center or a large community hospital that is known for running clinical trials.
 You have an interest in clinical science proven by either having been involved as a co-investigator, in (co-)developing clinical trial protocols and/or or by (co-) authorship of publications about clinical trials.
 You have a keen interest and experience in designing and executing clinical trials.
 You are looking for mentorship and want to achieve excellence as a clinical scientist.

 Fifteen early-career scientists will be selected to participate in the 2017-2018 course.

 |Professor Maria-Victoria Mateos||Professor Anton Hagenbeek|

 The faculty is made up of international leaders in clinical hematology research, statisticians, experts in regulatory and ethical aspects of clinical research and more.

 When do the meetings take place?